aukcode/Ballot/README.md

 # Project ideas for the future

-- Create a boilerplate README
+- EditPoll a boilerplate README
 - aukcode home: freelancing site. \*.aukcode can be used to host other stuff
 - explanatory resources (for learning, showing off and teaching)
   - this